SanPen/GridCal/docs/index.rst

 Welcome to GridCal's documentation!
 ===================================

-**GridCal** is the abbreviation of Grid Calculator.
-It is a research oriented power systems software.
+**GridCal** (abbreviation of Grid Calculator) is a power systems software that has been used for research and power systems consultancy since 2015.

+GridCal aims at being a fully usable software product by end users, while allowing power users to tweak it and extend it at will.
+GridCal is designed as a software library with a graphical user interface, and because of this you can use GridCal as a conventional software, or you may embed it into your own programs.

-This documentation is generated automatically using Sphinx and autodoc.
-You may also find simulation examples and interesting information in the author's `simulation guide <https://github.com/SanPen/PracticalGridModeling/raw/master/practical_grid_modeling.pdf>`_.
+You may also power systems theory used in GridCal along with interesting information in the author's
+`simulation guide <https://github.com/SanPen/PracticalGridModeling/raw/master/practical_grid_modeling.pdf>`_.

 .. toctree::